-Limit the options that you offer your reader – preferably to one.
+Limit the options you offer your readers – preferably to one.

 “The fact that some choice is good doesn’t necessarily mean that more choice is better.”

-In fact, according to a study by psychologists Sheena Iyengar and Mark Lepper, too many options can make people one-tenth as likely to make a choice.
+In fact, according to a study by psychologists Sheena Iyengar and Mark Lepper, too many options can make people less likely to make a choice.

 So don’t overwhelm your customers with hundreds of CTAs — just offer them one.

-Blue Apron’s sleek landing page does a great job simplifying the buyer’s journey:
+Blue Apron’s sleek landing page does a great job of simplifying the buyer’s journey:

 Even though there is a range of choices based on the different plans, notice how we’ve got to commit to choosing a plan first.
-There’s one simple goal and it’s obvious where Blue Apron wants to take us.
+There’s only one simple goal, and it’s obvious where Blue Apron wants to take us.

 Note: Research has also shown that including several CTA’s for the same action increases conversion rates.
 It provides the reader with gentle encouragement to progress through the landing page.